motion/orbit/notes/next.md

 You and only you receive the key to your data.
 And just to be safe, our servers disable logs and deny all requests.
 Learn more."

-- fix themes to fix lots of things
 - Properly proxy/prompt the production domain in prod mode
 - in:x for location
 - clicking location buttons should filter that location